 In these days of self-directed retirement accounts, many people tie their savings to the stock market through 401(k) plans and Individual Retirement Accounts.
 That can seem like a good money move when stocks are generally growing or recovering.

-Indeed, after hitting the bottom in March 2009 both the Standard & Poor’s index and Dow Jones Industrial Average have steadily gained and set new high marks at the beginning of 2018, making equity-based retirement accounts appear to be a wise investment.
+Indeed, after hitting the bottom in March both the Standard & Poor’s index and Dow Jones Industrial Average have steadily gained and set new high marks over the last decade, making equity-based retirement accounts appear to be a wise investment.
+Of course, there were some pullbacks along the way.
+And recently the bull market has shown signs of tiring.

 Here are a few suggestions…